rollex6/altschool-second-semester-project/README.md

 #How to Host an HTML Webpage On an AWS EC2 Server

-Step 1: Setup EC2 Instance on AWS
+Step 1: Setup EC2 Instance on AWS and Launch it
 Amazon Web Services (AWS) Elastic Compute Cloud (EC2) allows users to create virtual servers, called instances, to run applications on the cloud.
 Setting up an EC2 instance might seem daunting initially, but this guide will walk you through the process step-by-step.
 To set up an EC2 instanc.
 Set-up an EC2 instance with the following steps.
 1. Go to the AWS Management Console.
 2. Sign in with your AWS credentials.
 If you don’t have an account, create one by clicking Create a Free Account.